Activity in Garvin 13-1N-1W?

 Never, ever hand over a deed without getting paid at the same time.
 Even better, have a third party such as your attorney, bank, accountant hold the signed deed until the check clears the bank and then the third party will overnight or hand over the deed to they buyer.

-Thanks for your reply
+Thanks for your reply.

-I will try my local.
-Bank in PA
+I will try my local bank in PA.

-Should I try to get an attorney in Oklahoma or a mineral rights attorney here in Pennsylvania I’m really sort of concerned about how to go about getting the money at the same time I sign that document also should I not sign the sales agreement before I talk to an attorney
+Should I try to get an attorney in Oklahoma or a mineral rights attorney here in Pennsylvania?
+I’m really sort of concerned about how to go about getting the money at the same time I sign that document.
+Also, should I not sign the sales agreement before I talk to an attorney?

 It is always wise to get an attorney to review any legal documents.
 For OK minerals, get an OK attorney.
 I would not sign any agreement that I did not understand before getting legal advice (as you may bind yourself to something you did not intend.
 Words have power.
 Signed words have consequences.}

 Sort of depends on how many acres you are dealing with or money involved.
-I usually deal with companies that will send me checks and whe it clears the bank I send them the deed.
+I usually deal with companies that will send me checks and when it clears the bank I send them the deed.

 A sight draft at the bank is the old standby method.
 You send the signed deed along with the sight draft to the bank, and the bank doesn’t deliver the deed until the draft is paid.
 Only downside is that costs money.

-Caution, cold drafting is the practice of some unethical brokers who get you signed up and then don’t pay the draft if they cant flip (sell) the lease or deed.
+Caution, cold drafting is the practice of some unethical brokers who get you signed up and then don’t pay the draft if they can’t flip (sell) the lease or deed.
 For that reason, dealing with a known/reputable company like Continental (and others) is better.
 Posting the name of the buyer here is one method of flushing out con men.

-Also, M Barnes recommendation is spot on.
+Also, M Barnes’ recommendation is spot on.
 If there is enough money involved to justify the cost, consulting an attorney is good business.

 We got a call yesterday to buy and another letter last week.
 News extremely negative.
-Hard not to worry and wonder about the long term impact.
+Hard not to worry and wonder about the long-term impact.

-Susie and 1990, do you both have interests in Garvin 13 1N 1W?
+Susie and 1990, do you both have interests in Garvin 13 Township 1N Range 1W?

 Continental Resources has pending cases in the 19, 20, 21, 22 area.
 May be why there is still interest in leasing.
 Hoping for an an eventual return to “normal”.
 On the buying front, would suspect folks would like to buy the lows and wait for the highs.